-Associate Vice President for Academic Affairs & Dean of Graduate Studies
+Associate Vice President for Academic Affairs - Planning and Resources

-Dr. Glynis Fitzgerald, Associate Vice President for Academic Affairs and Dean of Graduate
+Dr. Christina Robinson, Associate Vice President for Academic Affairs - Graduate Studies,

 The School of Graduate Studies is responsible for the development and administration of graduate degree policies, procedures, and programs, some of which include: admitting and enrolling all Full Time and Part Time students who wish to be matriculated, officially filing their planned programs of study, and collecting students' applications for graduation.
 The Graduate Dean monitors graduate student progress and approves theses, special projects, and dissertations.
 Students apply for graduate assistantships in this office.